Bruno Mars: Showmanship

 During the Doo-Wops & Hooligans Tour, Ara Jansan of The West Australian called the show "one of the most creative and exciting displays of musical artistry" she had seen in a long time and noted the concert attracted a wide-age-range audience.
 On the Hooligans in Wondaland Tour, the Oregonians Robert Ham noted, that Mars grabbed the audience's attention during the entire concert and had considerable guitar skills.
 During the Moonshine Jungle Tour, Jason Lipshutz of Billboard described the singer's performance, "entertaining ...and he does a better job at it than almost anyone working in music right now".
 Rolling Stone ranked Mars 35th on its list of 50 Best Live Acts Right Now in 2013: "Anyone from the age of 5 to 95 can walk out of a Bruno Mars concert feeling like the show was designed just for them.
 Mars walks the old-school walk...he also nails the hits, leads a super-energetic nine-piece soul band, and rips a mean drum solo".
 NFL executives Sarah Moll and Tracy Perlman said, "If you go to his concerts, it's 11-year-old girls to 65-year-old women" after seeing the Moonshine Jungle tour several times during the summer of 2013.
 The 24K Magic World Tour was praised by critics for its showmanship, guitar skills and stage production.
 The tour received two Pollstar awards, two Billboard Music Awards, and a TEC Award.
 Bruno Mars at Park MGM residency won Top R&B Tour at the 2022 Billboard Music Awards.
 As of 2024, it is one of the highest-grossing residencies with $154.8 million.

 Mars's concerts feature The Hooligans, including a guitarist, bassist, drummer, keyboardist and horn section, who are also dancers and background singers.
 Critics noted the difference the backup band and arrangements made to the live versions of the songs compared with the album versions.
-The shows contained all-band dancing arrangements, including footwork inspired by James Brown and the splits.
+The shows contained all-band dancing arrangements, including Mars's footwork inspired by James Brown and the splits.
 The shows, influenced by disco, have a soul-revue-inspired set; long, mellow, soft interludes echoing the smooth contemporary R&B style popular during the 1990s are also included.
 The set lists blend several genres of music, including pop, doo-wop, funk, R&B, soul, and reggae.
 Mars's shows usually feature pyrotechnics, strobe and laser lighting, and he plays drums and guitar.
 In 2021, Pollstar named Mars the hip-hop/R&B touring artist of the 2010s.